 When you’re starting a new online business and don’t have the budget for a developer, knowing you’ll have to build your own website can feel a little intimidating.
-What if you waste a ridiculous amount of time trying to figure everything out on your own and wind up with something you can’t use?
+What if you waste a ton of time trying to figure everything out on your own and wind up with something you can’t use?
 Or even worse, makes you look like an amateur?
 Don’t worry, that’s where this guide comes in.
-I’ll show you step by step exactly how to start a website and get it setup on the best platform for building an online business, WordPress.
+I’ll show you step by step exactly how to start a website and get it set up on the best platform for building an online business, WordPress.

 All about the ‘Press